nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_documents_guidance.md

 A clinical document (CD) is a written, printed or electronic record that provides evidence of medical care.
 Clinical documents must be accurate, timely and reflect specific services provided to a patient.
 Clinical documentation is used to facilitate inter-provider communication, allow evidence-based healthcare systems to automate decisions, provide evidence for legal records and create patient registry functions so public health agencies can manage and research large patient populations more efficiently.
-HL7 characterizes a document by the following properties:
- - Persistence – Documents are persistent over time.
-The content of the document does not change from one moment to another.
-A document represents information stored at a single instance in time.
- - Wholeness - A document is a whole unit of information.
-Parts of the document may be created or edited separately, or may also be authenticated or legally authenticated, but the entire document is still to be treated as a whole unit.
- - Stewardship –A document is maintained over its lifetime by a custodian, either an organization or a person entrusted with its care.
- - Context - A clinical document establishes the default context for its contents
- - Potential for authentication - A clinical document is an assemblage of information that is intended to be legally authenticated.

 ## Problem Statement ##